 If you are looking for more things to do in Heidelberg, I suggest also doing the Philosopher’s Walk (Philosophenweg) which takes you along a path on the opposite side of the river to the Old Town.
 It’s up high so gives great views back over the city and river.
 We didn’t do the walk as about this time the rain started.

-Instead we went and got a delicious hot chocolate from Yillily, a cafe near the cathedral which makes a delicious, thick, Spanish hot chocolate and some great light meals.
+Instead, we went and got a delicious hot chocolate from Yillily, a cafe near the cathedral that makes delicious, thick, Spanish hot chocolate and some great light meals.
 It also happens to be an official Bookcrossing Zone, so if you are looking to swap a book you have read or just pick up a new one, browse the shelves while you are waiting for your order.

 We left Heidelberg and continued south.
 We still had time for another quick stop, and this time it was in Ettlingen.
 This is officially where the Black Forest starts.
 It’s also the home town of one of our friends.
 We took a stroll through the centre of town, and when the sun came out for a few minutes, we stopped for a coffee in the sunshine.
 Some of our party (not the Australians) even thought it was warm enough for an ice-cream.